corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 The `?` operator handles propagation; `#[from]` handles wrapping; and a `match` on `UserError` is **exhaustively checked**.
 Add a new variant tomorrow and the compiler shows you every place that needs updating.
+And yet, error handling does not obscure the business logic.
+It's still easy to see what's going on and all of the situations where things can go wrong.

-### Generics That Don't Box
+### Generics In Go Are Leaky Abstractions

 Go got generics in 1.18, and they're useful, but the implementation has constraints (no methods with type parameters, GC shape stenciling, occasional surprising performance characteristics).
-Rust generics monomorphize, each instantiation produces specialized code with zero runtime cost.
+Rust generics monomorphize, which means each instantiation produces specialized code with zero runtime cost.
 Combined with traits, this gives you real zero-cost abstractions.

 This matters less in handler code and more in shared infrastructure (middleware, generic repositories, decoders, parsers), where Go often pushes you back to `interface{}`/`any` plus type assertions.

-### Predictable Latency
+### Latency Concerns

 Go's GC is excellent, concurrent, low-pause, well-tuned for typical service workloads.
 But "low-pause" is not "no-pause."
-Under heavy allocation, P99 latency tails are noticeably worse than a Rust equivalent that simply doesn't allocate on the hot path.
+Heavy memory pressure under load can cause P99 latency to spike while the Rust equivalent simply doesn't allocate on the hot path.
+That matters more often than many people would like to believe.
+P99 means that 1% of requests are slower than that number, and in a high-throughput service, that can be a significant number of requests.
+Even if the average latency is good, those outliers can lead to timeouts, unhappy customers, and cascading failures.
+Often, the most important routes or the routes which do the most data handling are affected.
+Once you are in such a situation, you'd typically have to heavily optimize and refactor your code (to reduce allocations, parallelize work, or offload to a separate service), which is hard.

 I won't oversell this, for the vast majority of services, Go's GC is a non-issue.
 But for latency-sensitive systems (trading, real-time bidding, network proxies, high-throughput ingestion), the lack of GC pauses is a genuine selling point.
-Stephen Blum from PubNub put it directly on the show:

 > Go is great at our scale, but we really need something that is going to give us the price-per-dollar performance capacity that we need, and Rust is going to get us there.
 That's why basically everything is heading towards Rust these days.
 >